 ■ Select the appropriate Digital clock reference option from the Clock Ref pop-up menu.

-If the chosen clock reference source is unavailable, or the current configuration is not valid, the Locked LED on the far-right of SYNC I/O front panel will flash.
+If the chosen clock reference source is unavailable, or the current configuration is not valid, the Locked LED on the right side of the SYNC I/O front panel flashes.

 Additional Digital Clock Information